VirgilSecurity/virgil-sdk-php/docs/keys.md

 > **Note:**

-> After endpoint invocation the user will receive the confirmation tokens on all his confirmed UDIDs.
+> After action invocation the user will receive the confirmation tokens on all his confirmed UDIDs.
 The Public Key data won’t be updated until call persistKey() action is invoked with token value from this step and confirmation codes sent to UDIDs.
 The list of UDIDs used as confirmation tokens recipients will be listed asuser_ids response parameters.

 ```php
 <?php